voidconsole/auto-linkedin-post/README.md

   * If yes, it posts to LinkedIn using Gemini-generated content.
   * If not, it posts to Twitter using a separate prompt and set of API keys.

-This mimics natural, non-robotic behavior—perfect for building trust with your audience.
+This mimics natural, non-robotic behavior; perfect for building trust with your audience.

 ---